davidklaing/davidklaing.github.io/pages/retrospective-2020.md

 ## Comedy I loved

 * **Acaster, [Cold Lasagne Hate Myself 1999](https://www.youtube.com/watch?v=_KJdP4FLGTo&feature=emb_title&ab_channel=JamesAcaster)**.
 This show was what made me laugh the hardest this year.
 If you haven't watched Acaster's Netflix specials, I highly recommend them.
+(This particular special was streamed live, and it's not currently available.)
 * **Gadsby, [Nanette](https://www.youtube.com/watch?v=5aE29fiatQ0&ab_channel=Netflix)**.
 Made me squirm as much as it made me laugh.
 * **Middleditch and Schwartz, [Middleditch and Schwartz](https://en.wikipedia.org/wiki/Middleditch_and_Schwartz) (2020)**.
 Hilarious improv shows.

 ## Products

 * **Minimalist shoes**.
 I was having some knee pain early in the year, so I went to see a pedorthist.
 I'd been wearing orthotics since I was thirteen, so I thought maybe I needed to be refitted.
-Instead, he told me I would do better to strengthen the muscles in my feet by getting myself 'minimalist' shoes.
+Instead, he told me I would do better to strengthen the muscles in my feet by wearing 'minimalist' shoes.
 I was a bit skeptical, but I followed his advice, and I'm really glad I did.
 My knee pain went away and my feet are very happy.
 I now have both walking shoes and running shoes made by [Vivobarefoot](https://www.vivobarefoot.com/us), and I can't see myself going back to regular shoes any time soon.
 * **Ultrawide monitor**.
 I had no idea what I was missing.
-Paired with a window management tool (I use [BetterSnapTool](https://folivora.ai/bettersnaptool)), it's been a *huge* upgrade to my experience of using a computer.
+Paired with a window management tool (I use [BetterSnapTool](https://folivora.ai/bettersnaptool)), it's been a huge upgrade to my experience of using a computer.

 ## Recipes